kojiishi/switchbot-rs/cli/README.md

 how to obtain the token and secret key][token-secret].

-They are saved in your configuration directory to save you from entering them each time.
+They are saved in your configuration directory to avoid entering them every time.
 The `--clear` option clears the saved authentication, and the `switchbot` command will prompt for the authentication again.
 The `--token` and the `--secret` options are available